Creating a Successful Online Directory

-The simplest, yet most affective, way to leverage this expertise is through business articles and blogging.
+The simplest, yet most effective, way to leverage this expertise is through business articles and blogging.
 It allows you to demonstrate your know-how and become your own micro media company, able to publish your knowledge for others to see.
 Educating your readers is key, it will be easier to sell your site’s benefits when people trust your authority and see you as a thought leader.

 This type of content will help you to build up your inbound links and also help to raise your website’s rank for main keywords and phrases, which are crucial for SEO and growing your site’s organic traffic.

-High quality content is meant to go a step deeper than articles and blogging and really drill down into some topics for your visitors.
+High-quality content is meant to go a step deeper than articles and blogging and really drill down into some topics for your visitors.
 The goal of this content is to convert a lead to a customer.